ahmetduyar89/tedris-egitim/AI_GAMIFICATION_INTEGRATION.md

 ## Overview

-This document summarizes the successful integration of AI security improvements and gamification features into the TEDRİS platform, as outlined in the user's main objective.
+This document summarizes the successful integration of AI security improvements and gamification features into the TedrisEDU platform, as outlined in the user's main objective.

 ---